-- I am a Resource Geologist and partner of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 - 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the report with an effective date of December 13, 2019. - 3) I am a graduate of Simon Fraser University (2009) with a Bachelor of Science degree in Geology. - 4) I have been continually practiced as a geologist since 2009 and have worked managing exploration programs focused on identifying and delineating copper porphyry, VMS, orogenic gold, nickel and other deposits in British Columbia, Yukon, Ontario, Australia, and Brazil. - 5) I have specialised in geochemistry, geostatistics and resource modelling for five years on various underground and open pit base metal and gold deposits in Canada, the United States, Central and South America. - 6) I have practiced mineral resource estimation for three year on various underground and open pit base metal and gold deposits in Canada, the United States, Central and South America. - 7) I am a Professional Geologist in good standing with Engineers and Geoscientists of British Columbia (EGBC registration number 39599. - 8) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, professional experience and registration with professional associations. - 9) I visited the Warintza Property in May, 2019. - 10) I am independent as defined by Section 1.5 of NI 43-101. - 11) I am responsible for portions of section 12 and sections 13 and 14 of this report. - 12) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in compliance with NI 43-101. - 13) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.
+- 1) I am a Resource Geologist and partner of Equity Exploration Consultants Ltd., a mining exploration management and consulting company with offices at 1238 200 Granville Street, Vancouver, British Columbia, V6C 1S4. - 2) This Certificate applies to the technical report titled "Resource Estimate of the Warintza Central Cu-Mo Porphyry Deposit" with an effective date of December 13, 2019, and revised date of February 13, 2020, prepared for Solaris Resources Inc. - 3) I am a graduate of Simon Fraser University (2009) with a Bachelor of Science degree in Geology. - 4) I have been continually practiced as a geologist since 2009 and have worked managing exploration programs focused on identifying and delineating copper porphyry, VMS, orogenic gold, nickel and other deposits in British Columbia, Yukon, Ontario, Australia, and Brazil. - 5) I have specialised in geochemistry, geostatistics and resource modelling for five years on various underground and open pit base metal and gold deposits in Canada, the United States, Central and South America. - 6) I have practiced mineral resource estimation for three year on various underground and open pit base metal and gold deposits in Canada, the United States, Central and South America. - 7) I am a Professional Geologist in good standing with Engineers and Geoscientists of British Columbia (EGBC registration number 39599. - 8) I have read the definition of "Qualified Person" in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and according to NI 43-101 I am a qualified person owing to my education, professional experience and registration with professional associations. - 9) I visited the Warintza Property between May 6-8, 2019. - 10) I have had no previous involvement with the Warintza Property. - 11) I am independent as defined by Section 1.5 of NI 43-101. - 12) I am responsible for portions of section 12 and sections 13 and 14 of this report. - 13) I have read NI 43-101 and confirm that the sections of this report for which I am an author or co-author have been prepared in accordance with NI 43-101. - 14) As of the effective date of this report, to the best of my knowledge, information and belief, the sections of this report for which I am an author or co-author contain all scientific and technical information that is required to be disclosed so as to make the technical report not misleading.

 Effective date: December 13, 2019

-Signed date: December 18, 2019
+Signed date: February 13, 2020

+"Trevor Rabb"

 Trevor Rabb, PGeo